john-thuo1/liftsimulation/README.md

           User 3 requesting an elevator to floor 4,\
           User n requesting an elevator to floor L,\

-          And so on.\
+          And so on,\
           Ground Floor = 0, and the other floors are numbered 1 to 7.
-In total, there are 8 floors in the building.\n
+In total, there are 8 floors in the building.\

  // The elevators can go down upto Ground Floor and Up, upto 7nth Floor.